History of Marines in Timeline

 In 1917, the Stavka ordered formation of naval infantry brigades from surplus ship crew or shore duty sailors, building on the visuals of the mutinied sailors of Petrograd.

-1919: Origin of 32nd Marine Brigade
+1919: Origin of the 32nd Marine Brigade

-1920: Disbandment of the Naval Brigade
+1920: Disbandment of Naval Brigade

-1931: Japan's invasion of Manchuria
+1931: Japan's Invasion of Manchuria

-1932: Foundation of Royal Thai Marine Corps
+1932: Founding of Royal Thai Marine Corps

 1932: Creation of Regimiento de Infanteria de Marina Riachuelo

-1935: Reappearance of Argentine Marines
+1935: Reappearance of Marines

 Between 1935 and 1938, the Argentine marines reappeared in the form of five battalions of Marine Infantry, serving both on board ship and in coastal defense fortifications.